Jonathan Jennings

-In August 1816 Jennings was elected to serve as the first governor of Indiana at age 32, and re-elected for an additional term.
+In August 1816, Jennings was elected to serve as the first governor of Indiana at age 32, and re-elected for an additional term.
 He pressed for the construction of roads and schools, and negotiated the Treaty of St. Mary's to open up central Indiana to American settlement.
 His opponents attacked his participation in the treaty negotiations as unconstitutional and brought impeachment proceedings against him, a measure that was narrowly defeated by a vote of 15 to 13 after a month-long investigation and the resignation of the lieutenant governor.
 During his second term and following the panic of 1819, Jennings encountered financial problems, a situation exacerbated by his inability to keep up with his business interests and run the state government simultaneously.
 Ineligible for another term as Indiana governor under the state constitution, Jennings looked for other means of financial support.
 Shortly before completion of his second term as governor in 1822, Jennings was elected to the U.S. House of Representatives, before retiring from public service in 1831.
 In Congress Jennings promoted federal spending on internal improvements.

 Jennings had been a heavy drinker of alcohol for much of his life.
 His addiction worsened after the death of his first wife, Ann, and his development of rheumatism.
-Jennings's alcoholism led to defeat in his reelection campaign in 1830.
+His alcoholism led to defeat in his reelection campaign in 1830.
 In retirement his condition worsened and he was unable to work his farm.
 When his finances collapsed, his creditors sought to take his land holdings and Charlestown farm.
 To protect his friend, U.S. Senator John Tipton purchased Jennings's farm and permitted him to continue living there.
 After Jennings's death, his estate was sold, but it left no funds to purchase a headstone for his grave, which remained unmarked for fifty-seven years.